Conditions is a low-cost studio programme for artists.

-To want to engage in a 1-year studio programme with public events.
+To want to engage in a studio programme with a public events.

 To want to work with others on exhibition and events for displaying your work.

-To want to think through the possibilities of such an artists’ programme by being part of the first year cohort and providing feedback and development ideas.
+To want to think through the possibilities of such an artists’ programme by providing feedback and development ideas.

 3. Web links to examples of your work, images, videos, texts, audio, websites.
 Please organise these as concisely as possible to be viewable online.
-Do not email large attachments or downloads e.g. put videos on YouTube or Vimeo, not as large file transfers.
+Do not email large attachments or downloads or links which require sharing permissions.
+Put videos on YouTube or Vimeo, not as large file transfers.
 We ask this for simplicity of viewing material, please organise as concisely as possible.

 4. Include phone and email contact details of 1 referee who know you via your work or education.
 (Contact details only, you do not need to attach references at application stage, but we require a reference before studio occupancy.)